airbr/golang-hugo-blog/content/posts/web-almanac.md

    - big data
    - web sustainability guidelines
    - sustainability
+   - doctype
 show_reading_time: true
 read_more_copy: Read commentary about the 2024 Web Almanac...
 blurb: Taking a look at an awesome source of research and information!
 ---

-# Appreciating the good work, people doing the effort
+# Appreciating the [good work](https://almanac.httparchive.org/en/2024/), people doing the effort

 The community led [organization of contributors](https://almanac.httparchive.org/en/2024/contributors) behind the web almanac is something to behold and admire.
-Just look at their organization, the effort put in, its truly impressive.
+Just look at their organization, the effort put in, it is truly impressive.
 Lets just list some of the virtues of this project made of:

 ## Values led, data driven